timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 ## Mechanisms

 Why...Why does this inversion benefit us?
-Our idea is founded on the experience / anecdote / observation that blog post writing is analogous--- in terms of information organization--- to drawing and memorizing a mind map, yet we generally find it easier to describe what we see
+Our idea is founded on the experience that writing a blog post is analogous--- in terms of information organization--- to drawing and memorizing a mind map, yet we generally find it easier to describe what we see